-Fish are most definitely still going strong in the cold months, delicious poached in a splash of white wine, or a hearty version with chorizo and chickpea stew, served with buttery mashed potato and some leafy greens.
+Fish are most definitely still going strong in the cold months, delicious poached in a splash of white wine and served with buttery mashed potato and some leafy greens.
 Very comforting.
 And don't forget that mussels are relatively cheap at the moment,as well as being very quick and easy to cook.

-And talking of leafy greens, it is the season for kale and various cabbages (including my favourite "King of the Cabbages", the majestic Savoy), as well as leeks and Brussels, which can be easily turned into a satisfying soup or added to mash for a cheerful bubble and squeak, perfect with a leftover roast.
+And talking of leafy greens, it is the season for kale and various cabbages, as well as leeks and Brussels, which can be easily turned into a satisfying soup or added to mash for a cheerful "bubble and squeak", perfect with a leftover roast.
 Winter root crops are still in season and there are stores of potatoes, apples and pears.

 vegetables, herbs and wild greens: